Perfect 2 Days in Rome Itinerary: How to See the Best of Rome in Just 2 Days

 Dating back to 1885, the Altare della Patria, “Altar of the Fatherland”, is an iconic monument dedicated to Vittorio Emanuele II, the first king of unified Italy.

-This monument is jokingly known as the “wedding cake” due to its newness and pearly-white color when compared to all the ancient Roman buildings that surround it.
+This monument is jokingly known as the “wedding cake” because of its newness and pearly-white color, in contrast to the ancient Roman buildings that surround it.

 The Altar of the Fatherland is free to enter, and the views you get from above are absolutely worth the stairs!

-If you aren’t physically able to take the stairs, or are with someone who can’t, there is an elevator you can take.
+If you aren’t physically able to take the stairs or are with someone who can’t, there is an elevator available.

 Largo di Torre Argentina & Cat Sanctuary